MaxRicik/twitch-reader/README.md

     - gui (check for mod with GUI)

-***You have to fill major data, without that the program will not work.***
+***You have to fill mandatory data, without that the program will not work.***

 ## Modifications
-There's notes in the code, which can help you.
-For your code is reserved a block, which is highlighted with comments.
-GUI doesn't have any exceptions and it has been written in Tkinter.
+There's comments in the code, which can help you.
+For your code is reserved a block, which is highlighted.
+GUI has been written in Tkinter.